Sofia Richie Sizzles In Topless Photo

 Sofia Richie seems to be getting more comfortable in the spotlight.
-Not only did the model make her debut appearance on Keeping Up With The Kardashians earlier this week, she has been posting some provocative photos on her Instagram page.
+Not only did the model make her debut appearance on Keeping Up with the Kardashians earlier this week, but she has also been posting some provocative photos on her Instagram page.
 On Thursday, the blond bombshell shared another sizzling snap for her 5.7 million followers to enjoy.
-In the picture, the stunner posed, wearing nothing but a pair of high-rise pants from Rolla’s Jeans.
+In the picture, the stunner posed while wearing nothing but a pair of high-rise pants from Rolla’s Jeans.
 While Sofia covered her chest with her hands, her toned abs and killer curves were still on full display.

 The 21-year-old styled her honey-colored hair in a middle part, giving the sultry look major 1970s vibes.
-She opted to wear minimal makeup, including mascara, peach blush, and nude lipgloss, that enhanced her natural beauty.
+She opted to wear minimal makeup, including mascara, peach blush, and nude lipgloss, to enhance her natural beauty.

 Sofia’s dedicated followers were quick to compliment the stunner.
 While many fans simply left fire emoji in the comments section, others felt the need to be more vocal in their praise.